-Any full time or part time student with a declared program with a bright idea.
+Any full time or part time student with a BCIT student number (A0…) and a bright idea.
 Even if you have an idea that isn’t fully developed, that’s okay.
 BCIT students must make up 50% of Teams.

 Tell them about the Challenge!
 Encourage them to enter!
 Or team up with your friend to develop the idea.
-The maximum team size is three.
+The maximum team size is four.

 No, you can just explain your idea in your application.
 Having some sort of a visual – especially in the final round – is strongly encouraged.
 That can be a sketch, picture or even a working prototype.